-- 1. For a group presentation, students can either examine an interesting industry or present an influential anti-trust case. - 2.
+- 1. If one misses the midterm, 20 points of her/his midterm will be moved to the final.
+There will be no make-up exams. - 2.
+For a group presentation, students can either examine an industry or present an antitrust case. - 3.
 Students must follow the class attendance policies of the school.
 Violations may cause consequences that I'm not able to waive.
 In particular, being absent for more than 30% of the classes will lead to failure of the course.